molgenis/molgenis-emx2/docs/molgenis/dev_graphql.md

 }
 ```

-### retrieve settings
+### settings

-MOLGENIS has a generic key/value settings for storing settings.
-Settings can be set on level of whole system, and per
+MOLGENIS has a generic key/value settings query for storing settings on database level
-database (per database includes the overal settings).

 ```graphql
 {